aristotekoen/car_market/README.md

 ## Methodology and Analyses:

-### 🕷️ Scraping
+### 💾 Scraping

-The first step consisted in scraping the ads from the chosen website.
-When looking at the car listing in web developer mode in my browser, the displayed content of the listings was extracted from the response to an api request in the form of a large json file of around 3000 rows with various information about the listing.
-We can find links to the pictures, informations about the seller, dates of publishing and modifications, extras of the car, main characteristics and many other fields.
+The first step consisted in scraping car listing from the web through identified apis.
+When looking at car listing in web developer mode in my browser, the displayed content of the listings was extracted from the response to an api request in the form of a large json file of around 3000 rows with various information about the listing.
+We can find links to the pictures, informations about the listing, dates of publishing and modifications, extras of the car, main characteristics and many other fields.
 Below is a screenshot of a small section of such a record:

 ![image](https://github.com/user-attachments/assets/8ca75dc0-ac6d-4b4d-ae62-f667a13fcbb3)

 There are many fields which aren't relevant to our use case, so the first step was to list the keys of the json which interested us.

 Each car listing has an id and we wish to extract all the car listings.
-So the next step was to find a way to get all the ids on the website.
-To do this, we use a search on the website without any filter which leads us to the paginated list of all ads.
+So the next step was to find all the ids on the website.
+To do this, we use a search on the website without any filter which leads to a paginated list of all ads.
 This information was also the result of an api request.
 For each page of size n_listings, an api request is made to the page number and a json with the n_listings listed on the page are returned.
 What was useful is that these jsons were much smaller and contained the main characteristics of the listed cars with their ids.

 So the methodology to scrape the data was the following: